Mylan to pay $465 million over EpiPen Medicaid rebate dispute

-Mylan NV on Friday said it will pay $465 million to settle the question of whether it underpaid U.S. government healthcare programs by misclassifying its EpiPen emergency allergy treatment.
+Mylan NV (MYL.O) on Friday said it will pay $465 million to settle questions of whether it underpaid U.S. government healthcare programs by misclassifying its EpiPen emergency allergy treatment, which has come under intense scrutiny after a series of drastic price increases.

+Mylan has been lambasted by consumers and lawmakers for raising prices on the lifesaving EpiPen sixfold to over $600 for a package of two in less than a decade, making the devices unaffordable for a growing number of families.

+Lawmakers were trying to determine whether Mylan made more money on EpiPen than warranted from state Medicaid programs by having it classified as a generic product, resulting in much smaller rebates to the government health plans.

+Mylan said in a regulatory filing on Friday that EpiPen will be classified as a branded drug as of April 1, 2017.

+Bresch told lawmakers this week that Mylan plans to launch a $300 generic version of EpiPen as soon as possible this year.

-Mylan also lowered its 2016 earnings outlook, but it affirmed its 2018 forecast and shares of the company rose 11 percent to $39.90 after hours.
+Mylan also lowered its 2016 earnings outlook, but the drugmaker affirmed its 2018 forecast and its shares rose 11 percent to $39.90 after hours.

 "Kudos to management for fast action," AB Bernstein analyst Ronny Gal said in a video message to investors.
 "This was one of the major risks everyone was focusing on ... now it is essentially off the table."

-Mylan, which will make the payment to the Department of Justice and other government agencies, said the settlement does not include any finding of wrongdoing.
+Mylan said it will record a pretax charge of about $465 million in the quarter ended Sept.
+30. The company, which will make the payment to the Department of Justice and other government agencies, said the settlement does not include any finding of wrongdoing.

-Figures released by Centers for Medicare and Medicaid Services on Wednesday showed that U.S. government health plans spent more than $1 billion on Mylan's EpiPen between 2011 and 2015.

-U.S. lawmakers have contended that Mylan underpaid rebates to state Medicaid programs by misclassifying EpiPen as a generic instead of a branded drug.
-The Medicaid rebate for a generic is 13 percent compared with a minimum 23.1 percent for a branded drug.

-Mylan said will record a pretax charge of about $465 million in the quarter ended Sept.
-30.

-The company, citing changes to the EpiPen consumer discount program and upcoming launch of a generic version of the treatment, said it now expects full-year 2016 adjusted earnings per share of $4.70 to $4.90, down from a previous range of $4.85 to $5.15 per share.
+Mylan, citing changes to the EpiPen consumer discount program and upcoming launch of a generic version, said it now expects full-year 2016 adjusted earnings per share of $4.70 to $4.90, down from $4.85 to $5.15.

 Mylan said it "remains committed" to its target of at least $6.00 in adjusted earnings per share in 2018.